Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrNetworkMapping.md

 ```

 ### -PrimaryNetwork
-Specifies the primary network object.
+Specifies the primary network object for the network mapping.

 ```yaml
 Type: ASRNetwork